mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Nothing is important enough to interrupt the Senate!"

 "Your piety, if I may," called an older judge from another part of the room.
-"The senate was interrupted by your interjection, not by this maman's movements."
+"The senate was interrupted by your interjection, not by this maman."

 The room began to rumble as the mediator paused in shock.
 I took the distraction to move to Melna as quickly as possible.

 "Not another step!"
 The mediator roared at me, but I continued anyway.

-Melna stepped down from the podium to receive me, and cast me a scowl of disappointment.
+Melna stepped down from the pedastal from which she was speaking and cast me a scowl of disappointment.
 "What are you doing here?!"
-She whispered loudly.
+She whispered with a harsh strain.

-I had no words that could express an answer but my face showed her that I knew what I was doing and needed her trust.
+The words that came to mind were inadequate but my face showed to her that I'd come in earnest and needed her trust.
 With cold shaking hands, I dug through my bag for the paper message and set it into her hand.
-The mediator's anger was apparent, but no one else seemed to be outraged – just surprised and confused.

-As I was preparing to speak, the door I entered through suddenly opened in a loud thud, and the two guards I had snuck behind entered.
+She opened it up and perused the drawings before beginning to read.
+From the corner of my eye I noticed the door that I'd come through suddenly open, and the two heavily-clad guards I had snuck behind entered the senate.

-"Pardon us, mediator.
-An intruder is suspected to be here.
-Have you seen hae?"

-The mediator simply pointed, and the guards began walking toward me.
-I had to speak now before the guards arrived.

-"There is a growing object in space obstructing Ara.
-We have five days before it goes dark.
-We must-"
+Padji, the one who was not Fajro's nephew walked to the center of the room and looked around.
+"Fidelants, judges, and renowned mediator," she said.
+"We apologize for the interruption, but we suspect that an intruder has infiltrated the senate.
+Has anyone seen a maman walking about?"

+The mediator pointed at me with a smug grin on her face, and the senate erupted in a clamor.
+I felt the room getting bigger, and me getting smaller, fading into the dark wall behind me.

+"Stop!"
+Melna yelled at the guards.
+"Thi is here at my request!"
+But they ignored her command.

-The senate was in an uproar as Tinpo and Padji came closer to me.
-Melna yelled, "Stop!" at them, but they ignored her commands.
-Tinpo grabbed my arms behind me and locked them with the tightest grip I had felt before, and he thrust me out of my chair and into the walkway.
-"No!"
-I screamed and wrested one of my hands free.
-I reached for the paper, but his hand came quickly down upon mine and locked it in twice as hard.
-Melna quickly grabbed the paper and chased after me.
-She said, "I'll finish your message, Liffa.
-And I'll find you after we adjourn."
+Tinpo grabbed my arms and twisted me around, locking them behind me with a grip that was just shy of breaking my wrists.
+With a sharp thrust, he pulled me off of the wall and back into the empty center.
+Melna was walking at my side arguing for my freedom, her words filled to the brim with the fire I remembered.
+I wrested one of my hands free to reach for hers, but Tinpo's arm came quickly down upon mine and pinned it against my body.

+"I will tell them what you came here to say," she said.
+"And I'll come find you after we adjourn."
 Padji turned around and held Melna back as gently as she could.

-My last view of the senate was of Melna, in her robes, standing strong as always, with that small paper slip grasped firmly in her hand.
+As we went through the door, I looked over my shoulder and told her that I loved her, or at least I believe that I did.
+But I'll always remember what she looked like in that moment, with her face full of determination and a small paper slip grasped firmly in her hand.

 ---